-In 2018, there were 59 airlines in the United States, of which 17 are classified as major carriers with over one billion U.S. dollars in revenue.
-Broadly, the airlines in the U.S. can be divided into three main categories: full-service legacy carriers, low-cost carriers and regional carriers.
+In 2021, 61 airlines in the United States were in operation, of which 18 are classified as major carriers with over one billion U.S. dollars in revenue.
+Broadly, the airlines in the U.S. can be divided into three main categories: full-service legacy carriers, low-cost carriers, and regional carriers.
 Legacy carriers are those airlines with established interstate routes at the time of the airline industry deregulation in 1978.
-In the decades since, the three giant legacy carriers - Delta, American and United – have collectively merged with or acquired the majority of carriers existing prior to deregulation.
-Alaska Airlines and Hawaiian Airlines are the only other legacy carriers still in operation.
-The legacy carriers presently account for just over half of the domestic market and the majority of intercontinental flights.
+In the decades since, the three giant legacy carriers - Delta, American, and United – have collectively merged with or acquired most carriers existing before deregulation.
+Alaska Airlines and Hawaiian Airlines are the only other legacy carriers operating.
+The legacy carriers presently account for over half of the domestic market.

 Low-cost carriers emerged since deregulation and have fundamentally changed the airline industry by offering significantly cheaper fares than full-service carriers.
-This is achieved largely through charging extra for services like checked baggage, food and beverages, and in some cases inflight entertainment.
-U.S. low-cost carrier Southwest is the world's largest, while JetBlue is in the top ten.
-Other U.S. low-cost carriers include Spirit, Allegiant and Frontier.
-Interestingly, several low-cost carriers consistently outscore the full-service carriers in for customer satisfaction.
+This is mainly achieved through charging extra for services like checked baggage, food and beverages, and inflight entertainment.
+U.S. low-cost carrier Southwest is the world's largest, while JetBlue and Spirit Airlines are in the top ten.
+Other U.S. low-cost carriers include Allegiant and Frontier.
+Interestingly, several low-cost carriers consistently outscore the full-service carriers for customer satisfaction.

-Finally, regional carriers are those with operating revenue of below100 million U.S. dollars and provide services to communities too small to justify the presence of a mainline carrier.
-The regional segment differs in that while overall U.S. air travel industry has been growing, the number of regional carriers and passengers transported has been declining.
-High operating costs, low demand and the effects of the pilot shortage are the factors generally provided to explain this decline.
+Finally, regional carriers are those with operating revenue of below 100 million U.S. dollars and provide services to communities too small to justify the presence of a mainline carrier.
+The regional segment differs in that while the overall U.S. air travel industry has been growing, the number of regional airlines and passengers transported has declined.
+High operating costs, low demand, and the effects of the pilot shortage are the factors generally provided to explain this decline.